First-Time Mum? These 8 Motherhood Facts Will Shake You to Your Core

 Let them in.
 Ask for support.

-Becoming a mum is a huge change so it takes some time to adjust to the changes.
+Becoming a mum is a huge change, so it takes time to adjust.

-Not enjoying every moment is therefore totally normal and natural, especially in the first weeks and months.
+Not enjoying every moment is totally normal and natural, especially in those first weeks and months.

 5. Planning is mostly for your peace of mind

-As a mum-to-be, you probably make detailed plans for how you’ll raise your children.
+As a mum-to-be, you probably have detailed plans for how you’ll raise your children.

 I was no different.

-In fact, I’d spent years soaking up information.
+In fact, I spent years soaking up information.

-I knew exactly how I’d parent—what I’d allow, how I’d set boundaries, how I’d calmly and effectively get my kids to cooperate…
+I thought I knew exactly how I’d parent, what I’d allow, how I’d set boundaries, how I’d calmly and effectively get my kids to cooperate…

-Then reality arrived, and with it, two tiny humans who had absolutely no interest in my well-thought-out plans.
+Then reality arrived, with two tiny humans who had absolutely no interest in my well-thought-out plans.

-Very quickly, many of my “parenting resolutions” were naturally replaced by real-life needs – and looking back, I realise how naïve some of them were.
+Very quickly, many of my “parenting resolutions” were naturally replaced by real-life needs—and looking back, I realise just how naïve some of them were.

-Because the truth is: there are some things you simply can’t plan for.
+Because the truth is: some things you simply can’t plan for.

 Of course, it’s great to think things through and consider how you’d like to handle certain situations.
-That gives you a sense of direction and calm.
+It gives you a sense of direction and calm.

 But don’t be afraid to ditch the plan when real life calls for something else.